Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Empirical Results

-Our goal is to seek a policy that minimizes the cumulative expected regret over time horizon $T = 500$.
+\paragraph{Synthetic Experiment Set-up.} Our goal is to seek a policy that minimizes the cumulative expected regret over time horizon $T = 500$.
+We set $d_r = 8$, $d_c = 10$, $\rrank = 3$, $p = 7$.
 We evaluate different policies over 10 simulations.
 The error bars are 95\% confidence intervals.
+Other experiment details can be found in Appendix~\ref{app:context}.

-\paragraph{Results.} In Figure \ref{fig:cumulative}, focusing on time $T=500$, the average cumulative regret of OFUL is 5662 and the average cumulative regret of LRB is 723.
-LRB lowers the regret of OFUL by nearly 87\%.
-This result shows that, while OFUL takes time to learn each dimension of $\Theta$ with $d_r\times d_c\times p = 8\times 10\times 7 = 560$ dimensions, LRB efficiently transfers knowledge learned for some arms to other arms by taking advantage of the low-rank structure and thus learns much quicker and incurs much smaller costs.
+\paragraph{Results.} In Figure \ref{fig:cumulative}, focusing on time $T=500$, the average cumulative regret of \textsf{OFUL} is 5662 and the average cumulative regret of \textsf{LRB} is 723. \textsf{LRB} lowers the regret of \textsf{OFUL} by nearly 87\%.
+This result shows that, while \textsf{OFUL} takes time to learn each dimension of $\Theta$ with $d_r\times d_c\times p = 8\times 10\times 7 = 560$ dimensions, \textsf{LRB} efficiently transfers knowledge learned for some arms to other arms by taking advantage of the low-rank structure and thus learns much quicker and incurs much smaller costs.
+We show in Appendix \ref{app:context} that our algorithm consistently outperforms \textsf{OFUL} by a big margin under all combinations of the experiment parameters we have tried.

-We tried many different combinations of the number of forced samples $f$ and the filtering resolution $h$, whose cumulative regrets (at $T=500$) are displayed in Figure \ref{fig:heatmap}.
-While, as shown in Figure \ref{fig:heatmap}, there is at most a factor two impact on the regret or LRB, when parameters $h$ and $f$ vary, but in comparison to OFUL, such impact is negligible, which shows that our LRB Algorithm is robust under a wide range of parameters in terms of performing better than the benchmark OFUL.

-It is possible to design a variation of OFUL as a benchmark that takes advantage of the special structure of the transformed arms (most dimensions of which are zeros).
-For example, the OFUL can learn a subset of dimensions in $\Theta$ or it can learn a sparse model, in similar spirit to Lasso Bandit.
+It is possible to design a variation of \textsf{OFUL} as a benchmark that takes advantage of the special structure of the transformed arms (most dimensions of which are zeros).
+For example, the \textsf{OFUL} can learn a subset of dimensions in $\Theta$ or it can learn a sparse model, in similar spirit to Lasso Bandit.
 However, the objective here was to show the advantage of looking at the low-rank reward structure, compared to a standard linear bandit implementation.